-Learn helpful tips on how to setup a teepee tent.
-This particular tent (Hexpeak 1 Person Teepee) uses 6 stakes and a trekking poles to setup.
+Learn helpful tips on how to setup a shelter from Luxe Tents.
+This particular tent uses 6 stakes and a trekking poles to set up.
 It is useful for someone that does not want to pack around extra tent poles, and still get 360 degree waterproof tent protection.
 Campsites can range from car campgrounds to the mountains in winter.
 Hope you find this video helpful!

 Teepee Tent Video Transcripts

 Today we're going to setup a teepee tent, for this demonstration we are going to use the Hexpeak Teepee Tent, that uses a trekking pole to setup.

 Lay the teepee tent fly out, so all the tent stakes are evenly apart.
 For the Hexpeak I stake out the four main corners first.
 It is important that these four corners are perfectly squared.
 This will ensure that the walls are not lopsided.
 As a goal I put the tent stakes in at a 45 degree angle, with the head of the stake facing away from the tent.